vinayak501/Keeper_App-React.js-/README.md

-# Getting Started with Create React App
+# Basic React App with functionalities like adding and deleting notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).